-Previous theatre tour concepts have included the Gary Barlow Live Tribute show and Adelation, a night of Adele's hits, and the Simply70s collection of shows.
+Previous theatre tour concepts have included the Gary Barlow Live Tribute show and Adelation, a night of Adele's hits.

-Craig's role on the production was principally an executive one: as a co-producer, he worked as creative director and musical supervisor, responsible for set construction to musical arrangements, largely building the show from scratch and contributing to its design too.
-He has also recruited most of the musicians and singers, who have performed with some top household names including Phil X, Bryan Adams and The Osmonds.
+Craig's role on the production was principally an executive one: as a co-producer, he worked as creative director and musical supervisor, also responsible for overseeing set and lighting design.
+He also recruited most of the musicians and singers, who had performed with some top household names including Phil X, Bryan Adams and The Osmonds.

-Craig performed the keyboards and backing vocals on the show's 2015 promotional material, which contained Bat out of Hell, Bohemian Rhapsody, Walk this Way and School's Out, and can be seen on the show's website.
+Craig performed the keyboards and backing vocals on the show's 2015 promotional material, which contained Bat out of Hell, Bohemian Rhapsody, Walk this Way and School's Out.

 Since Spring 2015, Craig has toured on and off as musical director for the UK tour of classical crossover show Opera Boys, produced by Contempo Productions Ltd taking in venues throughout England and Wales.